Demultiplexing with Cutadapt

 Page 2 - Configuration

-Adapter Position - Match the barcodes at the beginning (5') of the sequences, at the end (3'), or anywhere along the sequences.
+Adapter Position - Match the barcodes at the beginning (5') of the sequences, at the end (3'), or anywhere along the upstream sequences.

 Allowed Errors - Maximum number of allowed errors (mismatches and indels, if allowed) for barcodes, ranging from 0 to 10.

 Allow Indels - Enable considering insertions and deletions as allowed errors.